nio-blocks/linkedin/README.md

 LinkedIn
 ========

 Create a signal for each new discussion post, given a group ID.
-Official documentation [here](https://developer.linkedin.com/documents/groups-api#groupposts).
+Official [documentation](https://developer.linkedin.com/docs).

 Properties
 --------------